shreyanshchordia/Chatbot/README.md

 6. `TextDataAugmentation.py` is a PY file, that can be used for Data Augmentation for a Text Dataset.

+7. `Vocabulary.py` has the Vocabulary Class that is used for adding words to vocabulary, trimming the vocabulary size, generating Vocabulary Mapping Dictionaries and for converting sentences to number sequences.

 ## Bi-LSTM Encoder Decoder Model

 ### Training :-